 Classic views as you leave New York

 On board, I experienced one core problem: FOMO (fear of missing out).
 The QM2 is a massive, floating 5* hotel with remarkable service, surrounded by the North Atlantic Ocean.
-I wanted to spend 23 hours of the 23 available (the clocks go forward an hour most days) strolling around Deck 7, watching the waves; consuming cream teas in the Queen’s Room; drinking possibly the best hot chocolate on earth in Sir Samuel’s Godiva chocolate bar; reading my book on the aft deck as the waves rushed by; dancing (ballroom or nightclub); sampling the Martinis in the Commodore Club; munching the Cunard signature full English breakfast; and so on.
+I wanted to spend 23 hours of the 23 available (the clocks go forward an hour most days) strolling around Deck 7, watching the waves; consuming cream teas and perfecting my quickstep in the Queen’s Room; drinking the best hot chocolate on land or sea in Sir Samuel’s Godiva chocolate bar; reading my book on the aft deck as the waves rushed by; sampling the Martinis in the Commodore Club; munching the Cunard signature full English breakfast; and so on.